-In addition to the completion of content coursework during residency, the Ph.D. candidate must register for a minimum of 14 credit hours of COMM 7970 (Thesis Research-PhD), must be regularly enrolled at the University, and must register for three or more credit hours during the semester in which the final oral examination is taken.
+The Ph.D. candidate must register for a minimum of 14 credit hours of COMM 7970 (Thesis Research-PhD), must be regularly enrolled at the University, and must register for three or more credit hours during the semester in which the final oral examination is taken.
 (See the section of this handbook titled, "Minimum Continuous Registration.")